Last Updated: February 8, 2026

 Is Joist the Best Free Alternative to Jobber?

 Joist is what happens when someone actually listens to solo contractors instead of enterprise buyers.
-It’s free.
+It is free.
 Completely free.
 No trial period that expires, no user limits you’ll hit, no features locked behind paywalls.
 Just free estimating and invoicing software forever.

 What Joist Actually Does

 Think of Joist as a digital clipboard.
 You show up at a customer’s house, walk through the project, and build an estimate right there on your phone or tablet.
-The app includes:
+The app includes line-item estimating (labor, materials, markup calculations, tax), professional PDF generation that emails the estimate with your logo and branding, digital signatures so the customer approves the estimate on your device, automatic invoice creation from approved estimates, credit card payment processing (2.9% + $0.30 per transaction), and photo documentation so you can attach before/after photos to estimates and invoices.

-What it doesn’t include: scheduling calendar, automated reminders, customer database beyond basic contact info, job costing reports, or anything resembling team management.
+What it does not include: scheduling calendar, automated reminders, customer database beyond basic contact info, job costing reports, or anything resembling team management.

 Real Solo Operator Success Story: Chillicothe Handyman

-A handyman operating in Chillicothe, Ohio shared detailed experience in a Contractor Talk forum discussion (January 2026): used Joist free for 18 months while building his business from zero to $65,000 annual revenue.
-Never paid a dollar for the software.
-Only switched to Jobber when he hired his first helper and needed scheduling coordination.
+A handyman operating in Chillicothe, Ohio shared detailed experience in a Contractor Talk forum discussion (January 2026): he used Joist free for 18 months while building his business from zero to $65,000 annual revenue.
+He never paid a dollar for the software and only switched to Jobber when he hired his first helper and needed scheduling coordination.

-His typical workflow with Joist for a $500 deck repair job: arrives at customer’s house, walks the deck noting rotted boards and loose railings, builds estimate on iPad showing $180 materials + $320 labor, customer signs digitally, he completes work same day, converts estimate to invoice, processes customer’s credit card on-site, money hits his account 48 hours later.
+His typical workflow with Joist for a $500 deck repair job: arrive at customer’s house, walk the deck noting rotted boards and loose railings, build estimate on iPad showing $180 materials plus $320 labor, customer signs digitally, complete work same day, convert estimate to invoice, process customer’s credit card on-site, money hits his account 48 hours later.
 Total admin time: 10 minutes.
 Total software cost: $0.

-The estimate templates look professional—clean layout, proper formatting, customizable branding.
-Customers can’t tell you’re using free software versus a $200/month platform.
-That matters enormously when you’re competing against established companies.
+The estimate templates look professional — clean layout, proper formatting, customizable branding.
+Customers cannot tell you are using free software versus a $200/month platform.
+That matters enormously when you are competing against established companies.

 The Limitations You Need to Know

-No scheduling/calendar: Joist doesn’t help you manage appointments.
-You’ll use Google Calendar or a paper planner alongside it.
+No scheduling/calendar: Joist does not help you manage appointments.
+You will use Google Calendar or a paper planner alongside it.
 This matters if you run regular routes or manage ongoing service agreements.

 No automated follow-up: Want to send a “thank you” email after completing work, or a reminder when an annual service is due?
-You’ll do that manually.
-Joist doesn’t have automated customer communications.
+You will do that manually.
+Joist does not have automated customer communications.

 Limited customer database: It stores names, addresses, phone numbers, and job history.
-But it won’t help you segment customers, run marketing campaigns, or identify your most profitable clients.
-It’s a digital Rolodex, not a CRM.
+It will not help you segment customers, run marketing campaigns, or identify your most profitable clients.
+It is a digital Rolodex, not a CRM.

-No QuickBooks sync: If you use accounting software for financial tracking, you’ll manually enter revenue data.
-Joist doesn’t integrate with QuickBooks or similar platforms.
+No QuickBooks sync: If you use accounting software for financial tracking, you will manually enter revenue data.
+Joist does not integrate with QuickBooks or similar platforms.

-For a solo operator doing 2-3 jobs per week, these limitations don’t matter.
-For someone running 15-20 jobs weekly with complex scheduling, they become painful.
+For a solo operator doing 2–3 jobs per week, these limitations do not matter.
+For someone running 15–20 jobs weekly with complex scheduling, they become painful.

 The Processing Fee Reality Check